YunxinLi/LingCloud/README.md

 ## :fire: News

 [07.02] We release a new verision LMEye-IPN-FlanT5-xl.
 Please follow [here](https://github.com/YunxinLi/LingCloud/tree/main/LMEye) to RUN it.
-Its performance on perceptual and cognitive evaluation surpass most MLMs.
+Its performances on perceptual and cognitive evaluation surpass mostly MLLMs.
 Evaluation results are presented [here](https://github.com/YunxinLi/LingCloud/tree/main/LMEye).

 [07.02] The online demo is closed for fully upgrading.
 We will continually provide the newest local demo with powerful LMEye variant.